 - 5 Precision Instruments Split Beam Torque Wrench

 - 6 Gorilla Automotive TW705 Torque Wrench

 Best Torque Wrench For The Money

 TEKTON are one of the biggest manufacturers of garage equipment for mechanics and their 24335 Click Torque Wrench is one of the most popular on the market.
 It comes with a reversible ratchet head to drive the bolt in both directions, which is very desirable when it comes to working on cars.

 ACDelco ARM601-4 1/2″ Digital Torque Wrench

-Overall, the ACDelcoe ARM601-4 is the best electric torque wrench for the money and is much cheaper than the competition with a similar functionality.
+Overall, the ACDelcoe ARM601-4 is the best digital torque wrench and is much cheaper than the competition with a similar functionality.
 As it is battery powered, it is far more durable than those with built in charging ports.

 CDI 1003LDFNSS 1/2-Inch Drive Needle Dial Wrench